-For the rest of you living in states where US-EPA approval is considered definitive, recall that Zampro is a combination product that contains two active ingredients: (i) dimethomorph (a fungicide that is in the same group as the active ingredient of Revus, i.e., Group 40); and (ii) ametoctradin, which is new chemistry unrelated to any other fungicide now on the market.
-The Group 40 materials have some post-infection activity but generally are not absorbed well by plant tissues, causing them to be strongest in a protective mode.
+Zampro is a combination product that contains two active ingredients: (i) dimethomorph, a fungicide that is in the same group as the active ingredient of Revus (Group 40); and (ii) ametoctradin, which is new chemistry unrelated to any other fungicide now on the market.
+The Group 40 materials have some post-infection activity but generally are not absorbed well by plant tissues, causing them to be strongest in a protective mode--since for a fungicide to exert post-infection activity, it needs to get inside the plant tissue where the fungus is residing after infection.
+(Speculation: Post-infection activity of the Group 40 products might be improved through the addition of a penetrating surfactant, e.g., non-ionic or, especially, organosilicate).
 Anecdotal observations suggest that ametoctradin has significant post-infection activity in addition to protective activity, although solid, publicly available data on this subject are very limited.

-One good thing that could be said about the past two growing seasons in the Finger Lakes region is that they've provided excellent opportunities to test the efficacy of downy mildew fungicides.
-Zampro has provided excellent disease control in both years, as has Revus Top (along with a couple of biological products still under development, which is very unusual).
+The 2014 and 2015 growing seasons were both excellent for testing downy mildew fungicides in the Finger Lakes due to very high disease pressure.
+Zampro provided excellent disease control in both years, as did Revus Top (and LifeGard, a biological product discussed below).
 Some specific data from these trials are provided in the Downy Mildew section later on.